Eli-Keli/airbnb-clone-project/README.md

 Overall, a user-friendly design is essential for creating a successful booking system that meets the needs of its users and achieves the project goals.

-## Software Development Team Roles 👥
+## Project Roles and Responsibilities

 In a software development project, clearly defined roles and responsibilities are crucial for success.
 Here’s a breakdown of the typical roles within a development team and their key responsibilities: